 You simply cannot visit Japan without trying tabehodai or nomihodai, the all-you-can-eat or all-you-can-drink buffet options that can be found in many izakayas and bars around the country.
 And what better place to get the most out of the experience than the highest beer garden in Tokyo at the beginning of summer?

-A 5-minute walk from Takaosanguchi Station to Kiyotaki Station you will find a cable car that takes you to the summit of the mountain 500 meters up.
+A 5-minute walk from Takaosanguchi Station to Kiyotaki Station, you will find a cable car that takes you to the summit of the mountain 500 meters up.
 There, you will find Mt.
 Takao Beer Mount, where you can enjoy an all-you-can-eat buffet and drinks for two hours while taking in the amazing views of the capital below.
-Entry costs 4,300 yen for adults and is open every day from 13:00 to 21:00.
+Entry costs 4,500 yen for adults and is open every day from 11 AM to 5 PM.

 8. Otaue Rice Planting Festival, Osaka